BACK

 More thorough directions:

-There are two ways to convert a single track within Pro Tools to .wav
+There are two ways to convert a single track within Pro Tools to AIF,WAV, SDll etc..

-that track).
-The consolidate region function is in the Edit menu.
+Use the CONSOLIDATE REGION function in the Edit menu.

 Once that is done and the selected track now appears as one continuous